kosyfrances/gitlab_mr_bot/README.md

 # Gitlab MR Bot
 Gitlab MR bot is a slackbot for Gitlab merge requests.
 All it does is to send you assigned and unassigned merge requests for a project on Gitlab.
-This was just a random weekend play project :)
+This was just a random weekend play project :) and it is completely opensource.

 ### Tech